CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Other nice touches that make the Babila stand out: each of the buttons light up, it has a rounder, more retro Italian cafe look compared to the more typically boxy machines on the market, and its compatible with Mavea Intenza Water Filters to help prolong the life of your espresso machine.

 Next up our favorite machine based on Style and Design.
-The winner here is the JURA Z8, and it's no surprise either.
-Back in 2017, it won the iF Design Award, and it won the German Design Award in 2018.
-The Z8 is a fairly new addition to the catalog and, as you could probably guess, it brings with it a lot of really cool design choices that I had to talk about.
+The winner here is the JURA ENA 8 in massive aluminum, and it's no surprise either.
+The ENA 8 is a signature updated to the ENA 8 series and, as you could probably guess, it brings with it a lot of really cool design choices.

-So, for style, the Z8 comes on strong, but how does its design affect its performance?
+So, for style, the ENA 8 comes on strong, but how does its design affect its performance?
 Well, in short, it does very well.

-Even better, the Z8 comes with JURA's Smart Connect; it's a small Bluetooth transceiver that connects with the J.O.E. app which you can download on your phone or tablet.
+Even better, the ENA 8 can connect to your smartphone using the Smart Connect Bluetooth Adapter and allow you to brew a beverage via the J.O.E app available via the iOS or Android store.
 When you connect to your machine, the J.O.E. app lets you browse all the different drinks it can make, and you can customize each and everyone using in-menu sliders.
 It's all pretty straightforward, but the kicker is telling the machine to brew from a room or two away.

 Our final category is for High Capacity Machines.
 These are the ones for entertaining large groups or for use in office settings.
 Our top pick here is the JURA GIGA 6.
 Now, just last summer, JURA invited us to tour their office in New Jersey where they showed us everything it can do, and let me tell you, it can do a lot.